swharden/Csharp-Data-Visualization/README.md

 * Each example below is a standalone Visual Studio solution
 * Projects increase in complexity from bottom to top
 * Work here led to the development of [ScottPlot](https://github.com/swharden/ScottPlot), an open-source interactive graphing library for .NET
+* The [projects folder](projects) contains in-progress and unfinished works.
+Only completed projects are listed below.

 Project Description | Screenshot
 ---|---